From the JetOptions Blog: Common Private Jet Charter Costs: A Breakdown

 Midsize Jets

-Offers added cabin space, comfort, and range for longer domestic routes.
+Midsize jets offer additional cabin space, baggage capacity, and flight range for longer domestic travel.
+Many feature stand-up cabins and enhanced passenger comfort for cross-country flights.
 Seats 7–9 passengers, often with stand-up cabins.

 Examples: Hawker 800XP, Learjet 60, Gulfstream G150